solidi/writing/49-short-circuiting-fantastical-debugging.md

 ## Roaming Circuits

-When relocating an electric circuit breaker box at a residence, there is a "certified" way to add contiguous line.
+When relocating an electric circuit breaker box at a residence, there is a "certified" way to add contiguous lines.
 It requires a large plastic box hanging on an exterior wall containing wire splices for each circuit.
-These conjunctions make an exemplar engineer perpetually anxious, as splices are known to fail over time.
+These conjunctions make an exemplary engineer perpetually anxious, as splices are known to fail over time.

 When we moved my home's electrical source, I became apprehensive.
 With an invisible electric force compounding my nerves, I was afraid that things would go wrong.
 Sure enough, something did go wrong, at least in my head.
 Fantastical visions of squirrels chewing on the lines, nefarious agents dismantling the box to disable alarms, and the elementals attacking from a well-placed lighting strike, in the night, without any sound.